-Most University of Wisconsin System campuses require students to complete a specific number of credits “in residence” to earn a degree or certificate.
-“Resident credits” are credits earned from the campus granting the degree or certificate.
-Transfer students are responsible for fulfilling residency requirements of their home campus.
+Universities of Wisconsin have specific requirements for the number of credits to be completed “in residence” for degree or certificate attainment.
+“Resident credits” refer to those earned from the campus granting the degree or certificate.
+Transfer students are obligated to meet the residency requirements of their home campus.
 Details on these requirements can be found on the Curriculum home page of the chosen program.